wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.7.8 =
+* Fix bug that prevents ads appearing on archive/home pages when certain plugins/themes are installed.
+* A PHP4 compatibility fix.

 = 0.9.7.7 =
 * Footer ad support (only for themes that correctly use the wp_footer hook).